rockthejvm/rockthejvm-site/src/content/articles/the-brilliance-of-materialized-values-in-akka-streams.md

 the Jedi value of this graph is of type NotUsed, which is a bit like Unit and not useful for processing.
 Now here's the thing with Jedi values: ALL streaming components in Akka Streams have a Jedi value when plugged into a living breathing graph, so in the above code we have 3 components and thus 3 Jedi values somewhere.
 However, the graph itself can only return ONE.
 So then the question becomes, which Jedi value does the graph return?

-When you run something like source.via(flow).to(sink), the <em>left-most</em> Jedi value will be picked.
+When you run something like source.via(flow).to(sink), the _left-most_ Jedi value will be picked.
 In our case, the Jedi value of the source.
 You can change that.

 ```scala
 source.via(flow).toMat(sink)((leftJediValue, rightJediValue) => rightJediValue).run()